Baghdad: Center of learning (8th–9th centuries)

+Within a generation of its founding, Baghdad became a hub of learning and commerce.
+The city flourished into an unrivaled intellectual center of science, medicine, philosophy, and education, especially with the Abbasid translation movement began under the second caliph Al-Mansur and thrived under the seventh caliph Al-Ma'mun.
+Baytul-Hikmah or the "House of Wisdom" was among the most well known academies, and had the largest selection of books in the world by the middle of the 9th century.
+Notable scholars based in Baghdad during this time include translator Hunayn ibn Ishaq, mathematician al-Khwarizmi, and philosopher Al-Kindi.
+Baghdad was lively, with attractions like cabarets, chess halls, live plays, concerts, and acrobatics.
+Storytelling flourished, with professional storytellers (al-Qaskhun) captivating crowds, inspiring the tales of Arabian Nights.

 Although Arabic was used as the language of science, the scholarship involved not only Arabs, but also Persians, Syriacs, Nestorians, Jews, Arab Christians, and people from other ethnic and religious groups native to the region.
 These are considered among the fundamental elements that contributed to the flourishing of scholarship in the Medieval Islamic world.
 Baghdad was also a significant center of Islamic religious learning, with Al-Jahiz contributing to the formation of Mu'tazili theology, as well as Al-Tabari culminating in the scholarship on the Quranic exegesis.
 Baghdad is likely to have been the largest city in the world from shortly after its foundation until the 930s, when it tied with Córdoba.
 Several estimates suggest that the city contained over a million inhabitants at its peak.

 Many of the One Thousand and One Nights tales, widely known as the Arabian Nights, are set in Baghdad during this period.
 It would surpass even Constantinople in prosperity and size.

 Among the notable features of Baghdad during this period were its exceptional libraries.
 Many of the Abbasid caliphs were patrons of learning and enjoyed collecting both ancient and contemporary literature.
 Although some of the princes of the previous Umayyad dynasty had begun to gather and translate Greek scientific literature, the Abbasids were the first to foster Greek learning on a large scale.
 Many of these libraries were private collections intended only for the use of the owners and their immediate friends, but the libraries of the caliphs and other officials soon took on a public or a semi-public character.